 HELOC Annual Maintenance Fee: A nonrefundable Annual Fee that is charged on your Credit Line Account.

 Loan Modification: Agreement to waive or modify terms of a note and/or mortgage.

 Payment History: A record of how mortgage payments have been made over a period of time.
-The record will also include the dates the payment may been paid past the “grace” period and if a late fee was assessed.
+The record will also include the dates of any payments paid past the “grace” period, if applicable, and if a late fee was assessed.